-Reverse discrimination is a claim that occurs when a member or members of a majority are discriminated against on the basis of a protected factor, such as race or gender.
-Common examples would include a Caucasian individual who is discriminated against in favor of a racial minority, or perhaps a man suing because a woman was given favorable treatment at work on account of her gender.
-While many diversity initiative programs (such as affirmative action) are generally designed to "level the playing field" in the workplace or educational settings, these programs may run the risk of breaking discrimination laws despite their historical justifications.
+While "reverse discrimination" is not specifically addressed under federal law, the term typically refers to situations where a member or members of a majority are discriminated against on the basis of a protected factor, such as race or gender.
+Common examples would include a Caucasian individual who is discriminated against in favor of a racial minority, or perhaps a man suing an employer because a woman was given favorable treatment at work on account of her gender.
+Diversity initiative programs (such as affirmative action) are generally designed to "level the playing field" in the workplace or educational settings, they also may run the risk of breaking discrimination laws despite their historical justifications.

-- Making hiring or promoting decisions in favor minority groups, despite the experience or seniority of Caucasian or majority applicants;
+- Making hiring or promoting decisions in favor of minority groups, despite the experience or seniority of Caucasian, male, or other majority applicants.

 Reverse Discrimination in Employment: The Law

-Courts have struggled with various types of reverse discrimination cases.
+Courts have struggled with various types of discrimination cases, including those considered to be "reverse discrimination."
 Under Title VII of the Civil Rights Act of 1964, employers may not discriminate based on race, sex, gender, religion, or national origin, irrespective of who the victim of discrimination might be.
-In addition, under Title VII, employers may not create programs and policies that would have a "disparate impact" - or adverse effect on members of a protected class.
-However, courts have interpreted this and similar state laws in different ways in reverse discrimination cases.
-Although, some forms of discrimination in favor of minorities and historically disadvantaged groups like women have been upheld by courts, others have not, and there is a great deal of grey area in this area of law.
+In addition, under Title VII, employers may not create programs and policies that would have a "disparate impact" or adverse effect on members of a protected class.
+However, courts have interpreted this and similar state laws in different ways in discrimination cases with majority (Caucasian, male, etc.) plaintiffs.
+Although, some forms of discrimination in favor of minorities and historically disadvantaged groups like women have been upheld by courts, others have not, and it remains a contentious legal issue.

-Like other discrimination cases, reverse discrimination claims are not easily proven.
+As with discrimination claims brought by members of historically disadvantaged groups, so-called reverse discrimination claims are not easily proven.
 The plaintiff has the burden of proving actual discrimination on the part of the employer based on race, sex, or another prohibited basis.
-Furthermore, a person claiming reverse discrimination must prove the following:
+Furthermore, a person making the claim must prove the following:

-- Similarly situated employees received more favorable treatment than the plaintiff
+- Similarly situated employees outside the plaintiff's class received more favorable treatment than the plaintiff;

-What to Do if You Suspect Reverse Discrimination
+What to Do if You Suspect Employment Discrimination

-The strength of a reverse discrimination claim hangs entirely upon the facts of your individual situation and the applicable laws and regulations.
+The strength of a discrimination claim -- regardless of whether you consider it to be "reverse discrimination" -- hangs entirely upon the facts of your individual situation and the applicable laws and regulations.
 A lawyer can help assess your chances of success suing and give valuable advice about the collection and preservation of evidence.
 Contact a local attorney for a free initial case assessment to learn how the law can help ensure your fair treatment.